Bitmain-Backed BitFuFu (Finfront Holding Company), a World-Leading Digital Assets Cloud Mining Service Provider, Entered into a Definitive Merger Agreement with Arisz Acquisition Corp.

 - BitFuFu has been the only cloud-mining strategic partner of Bitmain to date and is an S-level client of Bitmain.
 BitFuFu has executed a strategic partnership agreement with Bitmain and entered into a 10-year mining hosting agreement with Bitmain globally including the United States.

-New York and Singapore , Jan.
-25, 2022 (GLOBE NEWSWIRE) -- Finfront Holding Company, a fast-growing digital asset mining service and world-leading cloud-mining service provider ("BitFuFu" or the "Company"), and Arisz Acquisition Corp.
+NEW YORK and SINGAPORE, Jan.
+25, 2022 /PRNewswire/ -- Finfront Holding Company, a fast-growing digital asset mining service and world-leading cloud-mining service provider ("BitFuFu" or the "Company"), and Arisz Acquisition Corp.
 ARIZ, a publicly-traded special purpose acquisition company("ARIZ"), today announced that they have entered into a definitive business combination agreement that will result in BitFuFu becoming a publicly listed company on NASDAQ under an anticipated ticker symbol "FUFU".
 The transaction values the Company at a pro forma enterprise value of approximately $1.5 billion.

 BitFuFu Overview